 Many students find it necessary to borrow to pay for educational expenses.
 Federally sponsored loans are the best way to finance educational costs since the interest rates are lower than private loans.
 Repayment begins after you are no longer enrolled in school at least half time.
 While the standard repayment period is for up to ten years, you may apply for an extended repayment schedule.
 Both the Federal Perkins Loan and the Federal Direct Loan programs offer loan forgiveness programs if a borrower is employed in certain public or military service positions.

-The Federal Direct Loan is a low interest loan program available to all students.
-The current interest rate for subsidized and unsubsidized loans is fixed at 3.86%.
-Repayment begins six months after the borrower is no longer enrolled at least half time for a period of up to ten years.
-The interest on the Federal Direct Loan issubsidized (paid by the federal government on the student’s behalf) for students with financial need.
-While interest accrues on anunsubsidized Federal Direct Loan, the interest payments may be capitalized.
+The Federal Direct Loan is a low-interest loan program available to all students.
+Federal interest rate can vary year to year.
+Please visit the FAFSA website for further information.
+Repayment begins six months after the borrower is no longer enrolled at least half time for a period of up to 10 years.
+The interest on the Federal Direct Loan is subsidized (paid by the federal government on the student’s behalf) for students with financial need.
+While interest accrues on an unsubsidized Federal Direct Loan, the interest payments may be capitalized.
 The capitalized interest amount will be added to the principal balance when repayment begins.